MTS STUDENT SECTION

 512 301 2744

-MTS Houston Section awards over $30,000 in scholarships and student support each year, thanks to the generosity of our members and event sponsors.
-Click here to view a recent "thank you" letter from Alvin College.
-Or click on the image to see an enlarged version of this recent letter from Texas A&M.
+MTS Houston Section awards over $16,000 in scholarships and student support each year, thanks to the generosity of our members and event sponsors.

 Programs supported by the Section include: